ubernostrum/django-registration/docs/validators.rst

    A list made of the concatenation of all of the above lists, used as the default set of reserved names for :class:`~django_registration.validators.ReservedNameValidator`.

+.. class:: CaseInsensitiveValidator(model, field_name)

+   A validator which enforces case-insensitive uniqueness on a particular field.
+Used by :class:`~django_registration.forms.RegistrationFormCaseInsensitive` for case-insensitive username uniqueness.

+   :param django.db.models.Model model: The model class to query
+      against for uniqueness checks.
+   :param str field_name: The field name to perform the uniqueness
+      check against.

 .. function:: validate_confusables(value)